Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Overview**
 - Gain experience in the most important data science related tasks by taking Le Wagon's boot camp.
 For a cheaper version look at Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) combined with Coursera's [Machine Learning Course](https://www.coursera.org/learn/machine-learning#syllabus)
-- Get a practical approach to machine learning with tree based models and model interpretation with Fastai.
+- Get a practical approach to machine learning with tree-based models and model interpretation with Fastai.
 - Complement your learning with the very well written and concise Hundred Page Machine Learning Book.

 ### Core Programming

-The following resources will help you become a good programmer, software engineer and give you the tools to pass those pesky technical tests that most employers send you during recruitment.
+The following resources will help you become a good programmer, understand software engineering and give you the tools to pass the technical tests that most employers send you during recruitment.
 I suggest reviewing this material early in your education because being a good programmer will pay off very fast.

 You don't need to go through all of this material in a linear way.
 Review this on an as-need basis but make sure you're regularly coming back to this material.